mattermost/mattermost-load-test-ng/docs/config/deployer.md

 This can also point to a local file if prefixed with "file://".
 In such case, the dump file will be uploaded to the app servers.

-## ServerHostname
+## SiteURL

 *string*

+The name of a host that will be used for two purposes:
+- It will override the server's site URL.
-The name of a host that will be used as a new entry in the /etc/hosts file of the app nodes, so that it points to the proxy private IP or, if there's no proxy, to the current app node.
+- It will populate a new entry in the /etc/hosts file of the app nodes, so that it points to the proxy private IP or, if there's no proxy, to the current app node.
 This config is used for tests that require an existing database dump that contains permalinks.
 These permalinks point to a specific hostname.
-Without this setting, that hostname is not known by the nodes of a new deployment, so those permalinks cannot be resolved.
+Without this setting, that hostname is not known by the nodes of a new deployment and the permalinks cannot be resolved.